Traditional Moroccan Chicken Couscous Recipe with Apricot Preserves

 Flavor Pairing

-The inclusion of apricot preserves in savory dishes is undoubtedly a testament to Morocco’s culinary ingenuity.
-In particular, these preserves act as a bridge between contrasting flavors, effortlessly uniting the boldness of spices with the mildness of couscous.
-Moreover, for this recipe, the apricot preserves provide a glossy finish and a delightful tang that gracefully lingers on the palate.
+In Moroccan cuisine, the use of apricot preserves in savory dishes is a true testament to culinary creativity.
+These preserves act as a flavor bridge, seamlessly uniting the boldness of spices with the mildness of couscous.

 Health Benefits of Apricots